bauermaximilian/TrippingCubes/README.md

 # GameCraft
+A toolkit for creating games in a voxel-based environment.
 ## About

 There's a ton of Minecraft clones out there - not surprising, considering that it's the best-selling videogame of all times.
 So what does make this one special?
 Well... it's not about mining.
 It's not even a game. _Until you make it one._